DSD-DBS/capella-dockerimages/README.md

 ```

 <b>Important:</b>
- If you company has a specific Baseimage with all company configurations, of course, it can also be used:
+ If your company has a specific base image with all company configurations, of course, it can also be used:
 ```
 docker build -t base --build-arg BASE_IMAGE=$CUSTOM_IMAGE base
 ```